rhauldren/SQLTexasHoldem/README.md

 ![schema](schema.png)

+## The Goal

+Build a SQL application that predicts the winning percentage of every starting 2 cards in Texas Hold 'Em for games of 2 - 10 players.

 ## Instructions

 1. To run the code on sql server in a docker container execute `./build_docker_containter.sh`.
 (Connection instructions will be printed in the termainal output.)